Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Recorders/Leaker/00_ExampleDoc.md

 ##Example

-Do a simple one disconnected rate model
+Do a simple three disconnected rate model equations